lwzeng/GC-Net/readme.md

 python==3.6
 PyTorch==1.1.0
 ~~~
-3. Download the dataset and modify the data path in the code。
+3. Download the dataset and modify the data path in the code.
 ## Training
 ~~~
 cd detector